nishkohli96/client-server-libs/README.md

 Build, run, lint or test all your apps in one command thanks to [Turborepo's Pipelines](https://turborepo.org/docs/core-concepts/pipelines)

-To Build the shared packages,
+To build all the shared packages,

 ```
 turbo lib:build